-Graduate Program in Anesthesia Nursing (GPAN), Phase II
+Graduate Program in Anesthesia Nursing (USAGPAN), Phase II

-After 51 weeks of classroom instruction at Fort Sam Houston, Texas, this Phase II program site provides classroom and clinical rotations within Eisenhower Army Medical Center.
-The student's education is supplemented by clinical rotations to Doctor's Hospital, Augusta, Ga., the Veterans Affairs Medical Center, Augusta, Ga., Womack Army Medical Center, Fort Bragg, N.C., Memorial Health Hospital, Savannah, Ga., and Martin Army Community Hospital, Fort Benning, Ga.
+USAGPAN students who choose Eisenhower Army Medical Center for their 2 year clinical residency attend several additional specialty clinical rotations to enhance their anesthetic knowledge.
+This Phase 2 program site provides classroom and clinical rotations within Eisenhower Army Medical Center.
+The student's education is supplemented by clinical rotations to Doctor's Hospital, Augusta, Ga., the Veterans Affairs Medical Center, Augusta, Ga., the Veterans Affairs Medical Center, Asheville, NC., Womack Army Medical Center, Fort Bragg, N.C., Palmetto Richland Hospital, Columbia, SC., and Martin Army Community Hospital, Fort Benning, Ga.

 68D Operating Room Technician Program

 Headed by the Chief, Hospital Education and Training (C, HET), the 68 Delta Operating Room Specialist Course is a two-phased course.
 Phase I of the course is comprised of nine weeks of training conducted at the U.S. Army Medical Department Center and School (AMEDDC&S).
 Phase II is comprised of didactic and hands-on training at one of 14 clinical training sites over a 10-week period.

 A Senior Clinical Instructor (Registered Nurse) and a Primary Clinical Instructor (68D, OR Specialist) monitor the day to day operations and implementation of the course.
 They are responsible for ensuring that students meet course requirements in accordance to the guidelines set by AMEDD C&S, supported by C, HET and the Head Nurse, Operating Room.